 On Basilisk Station, David Weber, 1993

-The other books in this series to date are: The Honor of the Queen, The Short Victorious War, Field of Dishonor, Flag in Exile, Honor Among Enemies, In Enemy Hands, Echoes of Honor, Ashes of Victory, War of Honor, At All Costs, Mission of Honor, Uncompromising Honor.
+The other books in this series to date are: The Honor of the Queen, The Short Victorious War, Field of Dishonor, Flag in Exile, Honor Among Enemies, In Enemy Hands, Echoes of Honor, Ashes of Victory, War of Honor, At All Costs, Mission of Honor, Uncompromising Honor, and the latest, Toll of Honor.
 Note that there are also a number of additional books by Weber and by other authors that expand the "history" of this universe to peripheral tales beyond the immediate story line.

 Off Armageddon Reef, David Weber, 2007